insin/newforms/docs/formsets.rst

 ====================

 When FormSets are used on the client-side, the ManagementForm isn't necessary.
-The formset's own form management configuration is used whether or not the formset is boound.
+The formset's own form management properties are used whether or not the formset is bound.

-Of particular interest is the formset's ``extra`` property, which can be used to implement "add another" functionality -- since this is a common use case, formsets have an ``addAnother()`` method does this for you.
+Of particular interest is the formset's ``extra`` property, which can be used to implement "add another" functionality -- since this is a common use case, formsets have an ``addAnother()`` method which does this for you.

 Formsets also have a ``removeForm(index)`` method which takes care of the internal details of removing an extra form. *This should only ever be called with the index